EXXETA/wordpress-plugin-donations/README.md

 # WWF Donation Plugins

-**Online shop plugins to collect donations for the non-profit organization [WWF Germany](https://www.wwf.de/).
+**This repository contains Online shop plugins to collect donations for the non-profit organization [WWF Germany](https://www.wwf.de/).
 Display banners and sending mail reports.
 At this moment there are three plugins for WooCommerce, Shopware version 5 and 6.**

 **NOTE:** Currently all these plugins are in German language available only.